You can now make money by Instagramming your revision notes

 I’m not so great with networking in person so I do feel more at ease engaging with people via Instagram.

-Legally Studies has featured giveaways and sponsored content in posts to turn her Instagram account into a money-making venture.
+Legally Studies has featured giveaways and sponsored content in Instagram posts to turn her studygram account into a money-making venture.

-Using her skills in organisation and revision planning, Legally Studies has also made downloadable timetables and organiser bundles that you can buy from her Etsy shop.
+Using her skills in organisation and revision planning, Legally Studies has also made timetables, plans and calendars which you can buy from her website.

-It takes some hard work and dedication, but Instagram can become a great source of extra revenue while at university.
+It takes some hard work and dedication, but Instagram can be a great source of extra revenue while at university.

 Legally Studies isn't the only student turning pretty revision notes into a thriving studygram.